0xbrayo/aw-watcher-network-rs/README.md

 [![CI](https://github.com/0xbrayo/aw-watcher-network-rs/actions/workflows/ci.yml/badge.svg)](https://github.com/0xbrayo/aw-watcher-network-rs/actions/workflows/ci.yml)

 A comprehensive network monitoring watcher for [ActivityWatch](https://activitywatch.net/).
-This watcher tracks your network connectivity status, reporting whether your device is online or offline, and on macOS and Linux, also scans for available Wi-Fi networks in your vicinity and identifies your currently connected network.
+This watcher tracks your network connectivity status, reporting whether your device is online or offline, and also scans for available Wi-Fi networks in your vicinity and identifies your currently connected network on macOS, Linux, and Windows.
 It creates separate, well-organized buckets with the hostname appended to distinguish between multiple devices.

 ## Features

 - Monitors network connectivity by checking connection to major DNS servers
 - Reports online/offline status to ActivityWatch
-- Scans and reports available Wi-Fi networks in your area (macOS and Linux only)
+- Scans and reports available Wi-Fi networks in your area
-- Identifies and displays your currently connected Wi-Fi network (macOS and Linux only)
+- Identifies and displays your currently connected Wi-Fi network
 - Configurable polling intervals for both network checks and Wi-Fi scans
 - Device-specific buckets with hostname in bucket ID
 - Handles Wi-Fi state (turns on if off, then returns to previous state) on supported platforms
-- Cross-platform support with native command integration (Wi-Fi features on macOS and Linux only)
+- Cross-platform support with native command integration using platform-specific tools
 - Minimizes system impact by managing Wi-Fi resources efficiently

 ## Installation